 The 17th of May is Endangered Species Day.
 Started in 2006, Endangered Species Day is celebrated each year to raise awareness about the planet’s declining wildlife species.

-While there are endangered animals around the world, this blog post highlights the five most endangered animals in Africa and the foundations that are working hard to protect them.
+While there are endangered animals around the world, this blog post highlights the five most endangered animals in Africa and the organisations and foundations that are working hard to protect them.

 Why We Celebrate Endangered Species Day